Minimum transformation representations of diagram monoids: Combinatorics: the explicit formulae

 In this final section we obtain explicit formulae for $|Q|$.
 These are valid for arbitrary $n\geq0$, but we note that some of the subsets $P_r$ involved in the above unions are empty for very small $n$.

-Formulae for the sizes of $P_r = P_r(M) = \set{\ve\in P}{\rank(\ve)=r}$ are known (see for example \cite[Proposition~4.6]{DDE2021}), and these could of course be added to obtain expressions for $|Q|$.
-However, since the relevant values of $r$ are very small, a direct combinatorial analysis is possible, and allows us to express $|Q|$ in terms of very fundamental number sequences, such as Bell, Catalan and Motzkin numbers.
+Formulae for the sizes of $P_r = P_r(M) = \set{\ve\in P}{\rank(\ve)=r}$ are known (see for example \cite[Proposition~4.6]{DDE2021}), and of course summing these over appropriate $r$ yields formulae for $|Q|$.
+The resulting expressions are somewhat unwieldy, however.
+For example, in the case of the partition monoid $\P_n$, it follows from \cite[Proposition~4.6]{DDE2021} that $|Q| = \sum_{r=0}^2\sum_{k=r}^n\binom kr S(n,k)$, where $S(n,k)$ is a Stirling number of the second kind.
+Fortunately, since the relevant values of $r$ are very small, an alternative combinatorial analysis of these cases is possible, and allows us to derive much simpler expressions for~$|Q|$ in terms of very fundamental number sequences, such as Bell, Catalan and Motzkin numbers.

 Our strategy relies on the existence, for any $0\leq r\leq n$, of an injective mapping

 Recall that we always assume $\min(A_1)<\cdots<\min(A_r)$ when using this tabular notation.
 It follows that the map $\ve\mt\ve^+$ preserves planarity; it also maps (partial) Brauer diagrams to (partial) Brauer diagrams.
 As an example, consider a typical projection $\ve\in P_3(\TL_n)$: